 At a glance

-- The US government’s new Voluntary Carbon Markets Joint Policy Statement and Principles highlights VCMs as a powerful tool to mobilize substantial private capital for global climate change mitigation projects.
+- The US government’s new Voluntary Carbon Markets Joint Policy Statement and Principles highlights the voluntary carbon market (VCM) as a powerful tool to mobilize substantial private capital for global climate change mitigation projects.

-- The potential of VCMs can only be realized when suppliers, buyers and the market adhere to stringent standards of transparency, accuracy, and integrity.
+- The potential of the VCM can only be realized when suppliers, buyers, and the market adhere to stringent standards of transparency, accuracy, and integrity.

 - This document reinforces established priorities and actions previously outlined by civil societies, international organizations, governments, and multilateral forums.